How to Make Pumpkin Wine – A Unique Pumpkin Recipe

 The amount of acid in the must, liquor, or finished wine.
 Insufficient acidity in the must will result in a poor fermentation and a slightly medicinal and flat taste.

 Too much acid will give the wine an unpleasant sourness or tartness.
-Some acid is necessary for fermentation, and up to one-fourth of the initial acid content will be consumed by the yeast during fermentation.
+Some acid is necessary for fermentation.
+Up to one-fourth of the initial acid content is consumed by the yeast during fermentation.

 Wine Yeast

 Yeast cultured especially for winemaking, with such desirable attributes a as high alcohol tolerance, firmer sediment formation, and less flavor fluctuation.
-Wine yeasts are usually obtained from a winemaking/ brewing specialty shop or by mail order.
+You can buy wine yeasts from a winemaking/ brewing specialty shop or by mail order.

 Yeast Nutrient